jwalton/node-amqp-connection-manager/README.md

 - `options.reconnectTimeInSeconds` - The time to wait before trying to reconnect.
 If not specified, defaults to `heartbeatIntervalInSeconds`.
 - `options.findServers(callback)` is a function which returns one or more servers to connect to.
 This should return either a single URL or an array of URLs.
-This is handy when you're using a service discovery mechanism such as Consul or etcd.
+This is handy when you're using a service discovery mechanism. such as Consul or etcd.
 Instead of taking a `callback`, this can also return a Promise.
 Note that if this is supplied, then `urls` is ignored.
 - `options.connectionOptions` is passed as options to the amqplib connect method.